 Towards the end of Year 6, children are assessed and tested in Reading, Writing, Maths and SPAG (spelling, punctuation and grammar)

-- In Foundation Stage 2, our children achieved in line with national at the Good Level of Development (We are particularly pleased that there was no gender gap when the children left FS2)
+- In Foundation Stage 2, our children achieved in line with national at the Good Level of Development (We are particularly pleased with the progress these children have made since their entry into FS1)

-- In Year 2, our children outperformed the national average in all areas by between 10% and 15%.
-Even our disadvantaged children outperformed the averages of ‘all pupils nationally’ in reading and maths.
+- In Year 2, our children outperformed the 2017 national average in all areas by between 9% and 13%.
+Even our disadvantaged children outperformed the averages of ‘all pupils nationally’ in reading, writing and maths.

-- In Year 6, once again our children have outperformed national average in all subjects by between 10% and 18%.
-The disadvantaged group of children also outperformed the averages of ‘all pupils nationally’.
+- In Year 6, our children have once again outperformed national average in writing, maths and SPAG.
+The disadvantaged group of children also outperformed the averages, for all subjects, of ‘all pupils nationally’.
 We are absolutely delighted by the performance of our oldest children.